atomicptr/opentp/README.md

 ### 3rd party code

 OpenTP is using CImg an awesome image processing library intern.
 So that means you don't have to install it.
-I'm not involved in CImg so it's licenced under other terms than OpenTP so please read the licence agreements here: [opentp/opentp/lib/cimg](#need-to-change)
+I'm not involved in CImg so it's licenced under other terms than OpenTP so please read the licence agreements here: [Look in the licences directory](#need-to-change)